Women’s Health

 Menopause

-The cessation of periods is but one of the symptoms of the menopause and living well during this important time of a woman’s life is key to ensuring emotional and physical wellbeing.
+Women’s health can be significantly affected by the menopause.
+The cessation of periods is only one of the symptoms of menopause, and living well during this critical time of a woman’s life is key to ensuring emotional and physical well-being.

-At this stage in a woman’s life the menopause should not be perceived as a negative.
-It is not considered an illness and, instead, should be celebrated as, in reaching a huge milestone, a woman has gained wisdom and maturity and is in a strong position to guide others in their family unit; a valuable member of society.
+At this stage in a woman’s life, the menopause should not be perceived as a negative.
+It is not considered an illness and should be celebrated as, in reaching a huge milestone, a woman has gained wisdom and maturity and is in a strong position to guide others in their family unit, a valuable member of society.

 What happens during the menopause?

-A woman has approximately 2 million eggs from birth and, over the years, they are eventually used or die.
-When there is no longer a supply of eggs this is, what is referred to as, the menopause.
-The body then forces the production of eggs through ovulation by releasing the Follical Stimulating Hormone (FSH), which is the normal process in a normal monthly ovulation cycle.
-However, during menopause the body recognises that ovulation is not occurring and therefore increases the levels of FSH released.
+A woman has approximately 2 million eggs from birth; over the years, they are eventually used or die.
+When there is no longer a supply of eggs, this is called menopause.
+The body then forces the production of eggs through ovulation by releasing the follicle-stimulating hormone (FSH), which is the normal process in a normal monthly ovulation cycle.
+However, during menopause, the body recognises that ovulation is not occurring and increases the levels of FSH released.

-At this stage in a woman’s life the production of oestrogen in the ovaries reduces.
+At this stage in a woman’s life, the production of oestrogen in the ovaries is reduced.
 However, oestrogen production (oestrone) is also produced from the adrenal glands and from the fat cells, which compensates for the decline in the oestrogen levels in the ovaries.

 What are the symptoms?

-These will certainly be different for each woman and some may have more intense symptoms such as becoming soaked due to day and night sweats compared to others who may just experience the cessation of monthly blood flow.
+These will undoubtedly be different for each woman, and some may have more intense symptoms, such as becoming soaked due to day and night sweats, compared to others who may just experience the cessation of monthly blood flow.

 Women may experience symptoms such as hot flushes, night sweats, vaginal dryness, mood swings, declining libido, osteoporosis, ageing skin, lack of energy, joint pains, weight gain, headaches, changes in hair quality, depression and anxiety.